Building A Budget With Allocations - All Flexibility Levels

 Points of Contact

-- Sydney Moreau, Manager, School Operations – Sydney.Moreau@k12.dc.gov
+- Sydney Moreau, Manager, SSO – sydney.moreau@k12.dc.gov

-- Dedra Adams-Johnson, Manager,Office of the Chief Operating Officer – Dedra.Adams-Johnson@k12.dc.gov
+- Dedra Adams-Johnson, Director, SSO – dedra.adams-Johnson@k12.dc.gov

 Helpful Resources